 The Basic Science Program, during the first two months of the resident year, reinforces basic science application to the clinical practice of otolaryngology-head and neck surgery.
 The lectures, in addition to temporal bone dissection and head and neck gross anatomy dissection, are provided by full-time and part-time faculty of otolaryngology and other medical school faculty.
 An introduction to hearing and speech evaluation/therapy is provided by the audiology and speech faculty.

-The PGY-3 year includes one four-month rotation at the Brooklyn VA Medical Center, one four-month rotation at the University Hospital of Brooklyn/Kings County Hospital Center and four months of research.
+This year includes one four-month rotation at the Kings County Hospital Center, one four- month rotation at Methodist and four months of research.
 Increasing responsibilities are reflected in performing inpatient consultations, and in teaching of medical students and residents of other programs.
 Broad clinic patient responsibility and refinement of diagnostic and treatment skills are continued in the junior year.

 Knowledge of work-up and differential diagnosis for complex diseases related to otolaryngology is required, such as acoustic neuroma, Ménière’s disease, diseases of the thyroid gland, allergy mediated disease, and unknown primary cancer of the head and neck.
 Residents and gain experience in open reduction of facial fractures, removal of foreign bodies from the upper aerodigestive tract, pediatric endoscopy and laser procedures, tympanoplasty, excision of salivary glands, frontal and ethmoid sinus surgery, regional skin flaps, radical neck dissection, total laryngectomy, and cosmetic facial surgery.

 - Thyroglossal Duct Cyst Excision

 - Congenital Cyst Excision

 - Lip Shave